cmstas/SR_optimization/README.md

 SR optimization code borrowed from ttH & ttHH analyses.
 Updated to get rid of python2, root_numpy and CMSSW based combine dependencies.

-Right now it is working only on UAF machines!
+It should work also elsewhere, but right now the scripts have been tested only on UAF machines!

 ## Installation